 The basics

 We need a valid executable before using Valgrind.
-It’s best practice to compile in a “debug” mode, whether in a Makefile or with compilers like G++.
+It’s best practice to compile in a “debug” mode, whether in a Make or with compilers like G++.
 This allows the tool to show the function names and line numbers where errors occur (but the line number may not be entirely accurate):

 • make config="debug"